vesoft-inc/nebula/docs/get-started.md

 - -u is to set user name, `user` is the default Nebula user account
 - -p is to set password, `password` is the default password for account `user`

-Add host to make console connect to the Nebula service:
+`Add HOSTS` to register the storage hosts:

 ```
 > ADD HOSTS $storage_ip:$storage_port